JoelBosch90/product-in-perspective/README.md

 changing the server.js file.
 `pm2 restart server`

+## Restart production database
+We use systemctl to run the production database.
+`sudo systemctl restart mongod`

 ## Symlinks
-Inside the dist folder, there should be symlinks to `src/html`, `src/models`, and `src/html`.
-These are not in de git repository because these symlinks depends on the folder structure of the local machine.
+Inside the `server/Client/public` folder, there should be symlinks to `source/html`, `source/models`, and `source/iamges`.
+These are not in de git repository because these symlinks depend on the folder structure of the local machine.
 You should add them manually.

 ## Set up your local environment variable.
 The server side of this service will require a few variables that likely depend